handsometunex123/custom-table/README.md

   x. hideOverflow: If set to true hides overflow on the table.

 -------------------------
-#SEARCH COMPONENT:
+# SEARCH COMPONENT:
-# Below are the @Input paramaters to get the search up and running:
+Below are the @Input paramaters to get the search up and running:
   1. placeholder: This is the place holder text that should be displayed within the input field.

-# Below are the @Output paramaters:
+Below are the @Output paramaters:
   1. searchStringEvent: This emits whats the search string typed in by the user on click of the submit button.

 -------------------------
-#PAGINATOR:
+# PAGINATION:
-# Below are the @Input paramaters to get the Table pagination up and running:
+Below are the @Input paramaters to get the Table pagination up and running:
  1. items: This is the data passed in number 3 above to the results table.
  2. pageSize: This is the size of the items currently rendered on the page.
 For this exercise, 9 is passed on and it is also defaulted to 9 for cases when no specified page size was specified.

-# Below are the @Output paramaters:
+Below are the @Output paramaters:
   1. changePage: This emits the chunk of data within the list that should be rendered on the page.